-Clients have several different payment options to cover the cost of rehab.
+Clients have several different payment options to cover the cost of Ambien rehab.
 They include:

-After rehab for Ambien addiction is complete, treatment may still continue, depending on the client’s needs and financial ability.
-In many cases, a person’s treatment team may recommend that the client continues with their addiction treatment by enrolling in a sober living program and/or Aftercare.
-Both types of programs are designed to help individuals maintain their sobriety after rehab and reintegrate back into society as a sober person.
+After Ambien rehab is complete, treatment may still continue, depending on the client’s needs and financial ability.
+In many cases, a person’s treatment team may recommend that the client continues with their Ambien treatment by enrolling in a sober living program and/or Aftercare.
+Both types of Ambien treatment programs are designed to help individuals maintain their sobriety after rehab and reintegrate back into society as a sober person.

 Sober Living Programs